CircuitVerse/Interactive-Book/docs/counter.md

 ### 2-bit Synchronous up counter

-he JA and KA inputs of FF-A are tied to logic 1.
+The JA and KA inputs of FF-A are tied to logic 1.
 So FF-A will work as a toggle flip-flop.
 The JB and KB inputs are connected to QA.

+### Types

+* 3 bit synchronous up counter
+* 3 bit synchronous down counter
+* 4 bit synchronous up counter
+* 4 bit synchronous down counter

 ### Logical Diagram